pyllyukko/user.js/CONTRIBUTING.md

 Contributing
 ============

+Considering about contributing?
+Great!
+Contributions are very welcome indeed.

-Guidelines to contributing to this project.
+Here are some guidelines to contributing to this project.

 General
 -------